The Isaiah Project: Chapter 10, or, The Sceptre of Assyria

 Isaiah 10 is about the vast machinery of God’s history and the human beings who set its gears in motion.
 The prophet sees Assyria’s armies sweeping across the Middle East and dominating its territory.
 Because the kings of Israel have planned out their own grand strategies rather than trusting in God’s, Jerusalem will now be obliterated by the titanic Assyrian empire.

-The king of Assyria (likely Sargon at this point) looks omnipotent.
+The king of Assyria (perhaps Sargon II at this point)* looks omnipotent.
 ‘In the might of my hand I do it,’ he boasts, ‘and in my wisdom, because I understand’ (verse 13).
 This tyrant has subdued town after town (verse 9); he’s forced the rival kings around him to serve as commanders in his army (verse 8); and his legions are marching on towards Jerusalem (verses 28-32).

 ‘He doth bestride the narrow world / Like a Colossus’ – so wrote William Shakespeare, describing the Roman dictator Julius Caesar (Julius Caesar I.2.142-3).
 Israel’s leaders could have said the same thing about the kings of Assyria: they seemed like giants with the universe pinned beneath their heels.